andrico1234/beautiful-skill-tree/README.md

 `yarn add beautiful-skill-tree`

-The package exposes the thre components `SkillTree`, `SkillTreeGroup` and `SkillTreeGroupProvider`.You'll also need to import the style sheet `beautiful-skill-tree/styles.css`.
+The package exposes three components `SkillTree`, `SkillTreeGroup` and `SkillTreeGroupProvider`.You'll also need to import the style sheet from `beautiful-skill-tree/styles.css`.

 The `SkillTree` is the component that takes your data and renders the tree of components.